 - 1. Oral exams are always taken individually and take place at the end of course, when the class meetings have finished. - 2.
-Oral exams are public unless the student objects. - 3.
+Oral exams are public unless the student objects.

+- 3. An oral exam assessed by one examiner only, will be audio recorded.
+The Examination Board will archive the audio file for two years after the assessment. - 4.
 Oral presentations are not considered oral exams but practical exercises that take place during the class meetings of the course and that can be part of the assessment of the course (c.f.
 Definitions, below practical).